robertorosero/pyhtonmig/Doc/library/sys.rst

    A tuple of strings giving the names of all modules that are compiled into this Python interpreter.
 (This information is not available in any other way --- ``modules.keys()`` only lists the imported modules.)

+.. function:: call_tracing(func, args)

+   Call ``func(*args)``, while tracing is enabled.
+The tracing state is saved, and restored afterwards.
+This is intended to be called from a debugger from a checkpoint, to recursively debug some other code.

 .. data:: copyright